 Christina joined the bank Dietetic service in November 2016 to help support the care of patients at Parkside Hospital and Cancer Centre London.

-Lucy joined the bank Dietitian service in summer 2017 to support the dietetic service for patients at Parkside Hospital and Cancer Centre London.
+Cecilia joined the bank Dietitian service in Summer 2018 to help support the care of patients at Parkside Hospital and Cancer Centre London.

 Reasons to see a dietitian